TobiLean/PersonalWebsite/src/pages/posts/principle.md

 ### And..

 The other thing I have failed to complete is my language course.
-I applied for and started a Japanese language course because I felt the need to learn a second language and Japanese was a language I had been interested in.
+I applied for and started a Japanese language course because I felt the need to learn a second language and Japanese is a language I had been interested in.
 Although I haven't been doing it daily, I can successfully order a cup of coffee and tell someone yes (Hai) :D

 ## 3. What am I going to do about it?